Clinics and Field Placements

 In the Intimate Partner Violence Assistance Clinic, students assist in representing indigent survivors of domestic, dating, and/or sexual violence.

-In the Veterans Assistance Clinic, students assist veterans with benefits claims, discharge upgrades, and other matters related to veteran status.
+In the Veterans and Servicemembers Legal Clinic, students assist veterans with benefits claims, discharge upgrades, and other matters related to veteran status.

 Criminal Law Field Placements